PolymerLabs/webmat/README.md

-select files using [fast-glob](https://github.com/mrmlnc/fast-glob)'s set of selection rules. fast-glob's reading algorithm will run the excludes first, so if you want to format a file that is in the default config's exclude list, then you will have to add the `ignoreDefaults` flag to completely ignore the default configuration.
+select files using [fast-glob](https://github.com/mrmlnc/fast-glob)'s set of selection rules. fast-glob's reading algorithm will run the excludes first, so if you want to format a file that is in the default config's exclude list, then you will have to add the `ignoreDefaultGlobs` flag to completely ignore the default include / exclude configurations.

 # API
 I haven't totally made this user friendly yet, please come back later!